carlos-regis/student-success-slackbot/README.md

 # student-success-slackbot

-This repo contains a script to send messages to students what have not submitted a specific learning unit.
+This repo contains a script to send messages to students who have not submitted a specific learning unit.
 When `bot.py` runs it will send the messages.
 This should be run locally and ad-hoc.

 ## Environment variables